boazbk/tcs/lec_02_representation.md

 The function $NtS$ is defined _recursively_: for every $n>0$ we define $rep(n)$ in terms of the representation of the smaller number $\floor{n/2}$.
 It is also possible to define $NtS$ non-recursively, see [binaryrepex](){.ref}.

-Throughout most of this book, the particular choices of representation of numbers as binary strings would not matter much, we just need to know that such a representation exists.
+Throughout most of this book, the particular choices of representation of numbers as binary strings would not matter much: we just need to know that such a representation exists.
 In fact, for most  purposes, we can even use the simpler representation of mapping a natural number $n$ to the length-$n$ all-zero string $0^n$.